In the Beginning…..and now

-MYRADA continues to work with communities in all these areas till today besides spreading out to many other locations.
-Our interventions were almost always at the request or invitation from the government or donors.
+All interventions were almost always at the request of the government or donors.
 Feedback from local communities, field staff and intense discussions within the organization (at project and Head Office level) preceded every decision to intervene in any particular area or sector.

 The organisation has grown over the past 5 decades and has established projects in other districts.
 There are now a total of 12 working Projects covering parts of Karnataka, Tamil Nadu and Andhra Pradesh.
 They have grown from strength to strength and have numerous success stories to relate.
 They faced challenges and learnt to focus on strengthening institutions of the poor.

 MYRADA started out with developing Self Help Groups to improve the livelihood of poor families.
 They then branched out into related areas such as soil and water conservation, health and education.
 Donors have varied over the years and include foreign organisations like Welthungerhilfe (originally known as German Agro Action), Hope International, Plan International, NOVIB, Swiss Development Corporation, CIDA, Ford Foundation, Bill and Melinda Gates Foundation; Indian donors included Azim Premji Foundation, Hindustan Unilever Foundation, Godrej and Boyce, Nabard, ITCMSK and many more.